 There are two major perspectives on value in sustainable finance: Firstly, there is a stakeholder perspective that focuses on positive and negative impacts of corporate activities on the environment and by extension society – the value to society perspective.
 And secondly, a financial-driven view of how these impacts (and dependencies) affect the (longer term) financial performance of corporations – the value to business perspective.
 Both perspectives are inherently connected and have, thus, been widely acknowledged as “double materiality”.
 The VBA embraces both methodological streams, as both streams are fundamental for understanding a company’s long-term value creation.

-To understand the underlying calculation methodology for monetary impact valuation better, download our General Methodology paper.
+To better understand the underlying logic for calculating monetary valued impacts, please have a look at our General Methodology paper.